dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 Sure, if you want to contribute via a pull request, go ahead!
 For bugs/features/complaints, I would be really grateful if you reported them [here](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboard/issues).

 #### The first call to the Azure Function is always a bit slow.
 Why?
-Yup, for the time being.
-Check [here](https://github.com/Azure/azure-functions-pack) for a way it can be improved (project still experimental).
+Indeed, for the time being.
+Check [here](https://github.com/Azure/azure-functions-pack) for a way it can be improved (project is still experimental).
+However, all subsequent calls are blazingly fast!

-#### How can I develop/test Azure Functions locally?
+#### How can I develop/test this project locally?
-Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) for details.
+Check [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local) for details on how to run the Functions runtime locally.
 After you install Azure Functions tools, run `func host start` on the Function(s) root directory (for our project it's the directory `scoresFunctionApp`).

+#### What frameworks are you using for tests?
+We use [mocha](https://mochajs.org/) test framework and [chai](http://chaijs.com/) assertion library.
+To execute the tests, just run `npm test` on the shell prompt.

 #### I saw you're using Mongoose discriminators.
 Why?
 To save you some money.
 CosmosDB charges per collection, check [here](https://anthonychu.ca/post/cosmos-db-mongoose-discriminators/) for a relevant blog post.